JJLongoria/aura-helper/README.md

 With this feature, you can *ignore* (even remove) all *Metadata files* or *Metadata included in files* (like some custom labels or workflow rules for example) **to avoid to deploy it between environments**.

-This tool wil be **helpfull** in some cases, like *Custom Labels* with different values between orgs (like ids) or to remove some *User Permissions* from Profiles or Permissions sets to avoid change it on the target org amont other use cases.
+This tool wil be **helpful** in some cases, like *Custom Labels* with different values between orgs (like ids) or to remove some *User Permissions* from Profiles or Permissions sets to avoid change it on the target org amont other use cases.

 To ignore metadata, you need an `.ahignore.json` file to use it with the commands.
 You can has a single `.ahignore.json` file into your root project, like `.gitignore` to use it automatically, or can has several `.ahignore.json` files, with different names and locations and choose the preferred file when run the command to make the tool more flexible.